Stochastic portfolio theory with price impact: Conclusion

 \section{Conclusion}

-We introduced a framework for stochastic portfolio theory that is able to incorporate an investor's price impact.
-In this setting we derived the relative wealth equation \eqref{eqn:relative_wealth} with respect to the market portfolio and derived a master formula for additive functional generation of trading strategies.
-Unlike the frictionless case, care is needed to ensure that the trading strategy leads to a well-defined market with semimartingale prices; this is the content of Theorem~\ref{thm:main}, which establishes well-posedness of the SDE \eqref{eqn:SDE}.
-As an application of the master formula, we develop an analogue of a relative arbitrage result from frictionless SPT to the price impact setting.
-Versions including implicit and explicit assumptions on the model inputs are developed in Theorems~\ref{thm:relarb_implicit} and \ref{thm:relarb_explicit} respectively.
-Finally, we perform numerical simulations of the model to validate and compliment the theoretical results.
+We have introduced a framework for stochastic portfolio theory that is able to incorporate an investor's price impact.
+In this setting we derived the relative wealth equation \eqref{eqn:relative_wealth} with respect to the market portfolio and established a master formula for additive functional generation of trading strategies given by \eqref{eqn:master_formula} and \eqref{eqn:Gamma}.
+Unlike the frictionless case, care is needed to ensure that the trading strategy gives rise to a well-defined market with semimartingale prices; this is the content of Theorem~\ref{thm:main}, which establishes well-posedness of the SDE \eqref{eqn:SDE}.
+As an application of the master formula, we developed results on relative arbitrage in the price impact setting.
+Theorems~\ref{thm:relarb_implicit} and \ref{thm:relarb_explicit} provide versions under implicit and explicit assumptions on the model inputs respectively.
+Finally, we conducted an empirical backtest study of the model on real data to validate and complement the theoretical results.
+We find that smaller securities tend to have higher impact parameters and, since functionally generated trading strategies constantly transact, this contributes to reduced performance of these strategies relative to the frictionless setting.